-The Taxpayer Bill of Rights grants the following rights under the Code, To receive a proper, considerate and impartial treatment.
+The Taxpayer Bill of Rights grants the following rights under the Puerto Rico Internal Revenue Code of 2011, as amended (Code):

+To receive a proper, considerate and impartial treatment.

 The information submitted will be confidential.

 All interviews must be at a reasonable time and place for the taxpayer, in coordination with the employee of the Department of the Treasury (Department).